-Fortunes of Feminism: From State-Managed Capitalism to Neoliberal Crisis (Fraser, 2013) is a collection of essays by Nancy Fraser from 1985 to 2010.
+Fortunes of Feminism: From State-Managed Capitalism to Neoliberal Crisis is a collection of essays by Nancy Fraser from 1985 to 2010.
 The book, in Fraser’s own word, is to clarify the “struggles and wishes” of the second-wave feminism in the United States (p.
 26).
-In doing so, Fraser sheds lights on a new pathway towards gender justice in the contemporary world.
+By doing so, Fraser sheds lights on a new pathway towards gender justice in the contemporary world.
 As Fraser is a political philosopher, the book proves to be mostly conceptual.
 The contents of the book are organized into three parts, corresponding to three distinct themes of the second-wave feminism: redistribution, recognition, and representation.
 The present book review follows a similar structure, as I will highlight the struggles and wishes around each of the three themes.
 I will also briefly discuss how Fraser’s work can inform future research on work and employment at the end of the review.

-Redistribution, 1950s - 1970s
+The Struggle for Redistribution: 1950s - 1970s

 The first part of the book centers around the feminist wish for redistribution from 1950s to 1970s.
 This period witnesses women’ unprecedented progress in claiming their social, economic, and legal rights.
 In Fraser’s account, the wish for redistribution reflects feminists’ struggle over a gendered political economy that artificially depicts women as a private and dependent figure.
 Fraser elaborates this idea in two separate essays.
 In the first essay “What’s Critical About Critical Theory”, Fraser argues that the distinction between waged labor and childrearing lacks a philosophical justification, because both activities involve material and symbolic reproductions (pp. 27-30).
 As such, the distinction potentially serves a more pragmatic purpose to legitimize women’s subordination in the capitalist system: public and political contests are less likely when women are confined in the private sphere of family (pp. 31-32).